 Position 180 on v4, Position 100 on v3

-The EZ-B v4 has high accuracy which results in 180 servo positions.
-The EZ-B v4 can control 24 servos simultaneously while it performs other various user specified tasks.
-If your servos draw more current then our specification sheet defines, the EZ-B may run out of power and reboot itself.
+For example, the EZ-Robot EZ-B v4 has high accuracy, which results in 180 servo positions.
+The EZ-B v4 can control 24 servos simultaneously while performing other user-specified tasks.
+If your servos draw more current than our specification sheet defines, the EZ-B may run out of power and reboot itself.
 This is called a Brown-Out.
-To prevent brown-out with many servos, provide alternate power.
+To prevent brownout with many servos, provide alternate power.
 Check the manual on how to do that.

-How Does Continuous Rotation Servo Work?A continuous rotation servo, as mentioned earlier in this lesson, will spin the rotation shaft continuously in either direction.
-When the servo receives a 90 degree position, which is center on a standard servo, the continuous rotation servo will stop spinning.
+How Does Continuous Rotation Servo Work?As mentioned earlier in this lesson, a continuous rotation servo will spin the rotation shaft continuously in either direction.
+The continuous rotation servo will stop spinning when the servo receives a 90-degree position centered on a standard servo.
 The center (90 degrees) is the center of a continuous rotation's STOP position.
 The further you move away from 90 degrees in either direction controls the speed of the continuous rotation servo in that direction.
-The continuous rotation servo will have a POT (potentiometer) exposed which allows you to fine tune the STOP position with a small screwdriver.
-Click here to view a tutorial on how to calibrate a continuous rotation servo.
+The continuous rotation servo will have a POT (potentiometer) exposed, allowing you to fine-tune the STOP position with a small screwdriver.
+Click here to view a tutorial on calibrating a continuous rotation servo.

 100 < - Turning left faster